 Address: 105-7227 Tokyo Prefecture, Minato-ku Higashi Shimbashi 1-7-1, Japan

 Another top contender among Minato’s best hotels, Park Hotel Tokyo is a challenge to pin down.
 It’s obvious that the standard rooms at Park Hotel Tokyo offer some of the best value in the mid-range in central Tokyo.
 The curiosity comes when we see just how unique some of these rooms are.

 For a step out of the ordinary, book into one of the Park Hotel Tokyo’s “artist” rooms.
 These smashingly cool digs are adorned with various works of Japanese art from artefacts to wall murals by national artists.
 Spend a night in one of these delightful room to fall asleep to the subtle glow of Tokyo’s city lights including the iconic Tokyo Tower.

 Best luxury hotels in Tokyo

 It’s not a hard stretch to conclude that the best luxury hotels in Tokyo aren’t just top-notch for Japan, but among the best in the world.
 And the strain on your wallet won’t let you forget it!

-Just as in other skyscraping Asian cities like Hong Kong, the top-end hotel market in Tokyo’s a pricey one.
+Just like pinning down where to stay in Hong Kong and other skyscraping Asian cities, the top-end hotel market in Tokyo’s a pricey one.
 To lap in luxury, expect prices to soar above $300, even into the four figures per night range.
 What you’ll get at these palatial rates though is a stellar accommodation experience in one of the world’s most exciting cities.